MidnightDreamerX17/skill20/Trappings/Modifiers.md

 Quality and Material cost modifiers are additive.
 For example, an item that is expert-crafted green steel will have a cost modifier of x9.

+If the base item type has a cost of 0, then it is considered to have a base cost of 1 gold for material and modification purposes.

 ## Quality Modifiers

 Quality modifiers add an amount of cost that is relative to the base cost of the equipment.
 They only provide benefits if the user possesses certain skill requirements.